-Capital assets, which include construction in progress, are reported in the governmental activities column.
+Capital assets, which include land, construction in progress, buildings and improvements, improvements other buildings, infrastructure equipment are reported in the governmental activities column.

 The District defines capital assets as assets with an initial, individual cost of \$5,000 or more and an estimated useful life in excess of one year.
 The valuation basis for all assets is historical cost.